 - 1. Obtaining an examination by stealing or collusion; - 2.
-Using AI to write papers; - 3.
+Turning in a paper written by AI; - 3.
 Discovering the content of an examination before it is given; - 4.
 Using an unauthorized source of information (notes, textbook, text messaging, internet) during an examination, quiz, or homework assignment; - 5.
 Entering an office or building to obtain unfair advantage; - 6.
 Taking an examination for another; - 7.
-Altering grade records; - 8.
-Copying another's work during an examination or on a homework assignment;
+Altering grade records; or - 8.
+Copying another's work during an examination or on a homework assignment.